-Successful governance programs don't just measure success across key organizational tiers.
+Successful governance programs don't just measure success across critical organizational tiers.
 They create enthusiasm among employees by communicating value and celebrating successes.

-Typical governance initiatives ask too much from stakeholders, without providing tangible benefits in return.
+Typical governance initiatives ask too much from stakeholders without providing tangible benefits.
 Employees are required to attend meetings, define key terms (how does a "client" differ from a "customer" or an "account"?), identify baseline measurements, and more.
 This work can feel onerous when stakeholders can't see a clear business benefit.
-To succeed, governance teams need to think about providing value for these employees before asking for contributions from them.
+To succeed, governance teams need to consider providing value for these employees before asking for their contributions.

-Business-first governance plans communicate, and even celebrate, how data governance activities help employees meet their goals.
+Business-first governance plans communicate and celebrate how data governance activities help employees meet their goals.
 A clear link between governance and better business engenders enthusiasm among employees.
-If they see that data governance actually improves their work, they'll be more willing to help.
+If they see that data governance improves their work, they'll be more willing to help.

 Scorecarding may aid in this effort.
-If a departmental goal is providing a personalized onboarding experience or providing easier data access, one governance strategy may be to scorecard how governance initiatives help customize onboarding or disassemble data barriers.
+Suppose a departmental goal is providing a personalized onboarding experience or providing easier data access.
+In that case, one governance strategy may be to scorecard how governance initiatives help customize onboarding or disassemble data barriers.

 Frequent communications and reinforcement from data governance ambassadors can further improve employee engagement.
 Regular communications keep governance in the forefront of employees' minds, consistently reminding them of the value that data governance brings to their work.
 Data governance ambassadors should regularly share insight, report issues, and quantify the impact of changes brought about through governance efforts.